Cuba: Comparative Health Systems

 Global Health Initiative

 Cuba is a dynamic nation with a health care system that has much to teach Americans.
-Experience this island country and its people as they begin their own journey out of decades of isolation.
+Experience this beautiful island country and its people as they begin their own journey out of decades of isolation.
 Learn how, despite limited resources, Cuba built a health care system known for its emphasis on prevention, universality, urban-rural parity, and a commitment to train health providers from other low-resource countries.
 Interact with local health care professionals at clinics in Havana and in a nearby rural village.
-Explore the culture and history of Havana, a grand old but vibrant city by the sea.
+Explore the culture, history, vistas, tastes, and sounds of Havana, a grand old but vibrant city by the sea.

 Highlights and Excursions

-Lodging with other students in residencias.
-Your meals will be taken together in the home where you’re staying.
-Residencias are located right off one of the main thoroughfares in Vedado.
+Lodging with other students in residencias–private rooms with shared space in Cuban families’ homes.
+Breakfast will be taken together in the home where you’re staying; lunch will be with the group between activities while students will venture out each evening for dinner as a group.
+Residencias are located right off one of the main thoroughfares in the Havana neighborhood of Vedado.
 In each residencia, students will be housed in double, triple or quad rooms, sharing a bathroom.
 Each residencia has a small safe/security box for students' valuables.

 Students register for 3 credits of undergraduate or graduate credit.
 Students choose one of the following: